 This FAQ is very much a work in progress.
 Please comment below or use the contact form to the right of this page to ask some new questions or suggest better answers.
 You can also visit or join one of our online communities to chat to us.

 In a sentence, sentientism is “Evidence, reason and compassion for all sentient beings”.
 Sentientism is a worldview or philosophy – a way of thinking about what to believe in and what to care about.
 It is committed to using evidence and reason and grants moral consideration to all sentient beings.
-You can find out more here.
+You can find out more in the rest of this FAQ or here.

 Sentience is the capacity to have experiences.
 It can be seen as synonymous with consciousness or as a component of consciousness.
 Negative experience can be called suffering and positive experience can be called flourishing or well-being.
 Suffering and flourishing can take many forms, from physical pains and pleasures through to hopes and fears, existential angst and love.
 There may be varieties of sentient experience we cannot yet imagine.
 There are more useful resources on Sentience here.